roccomuso/netcat/README.md

 #### `keepalive()` or `k()`

 When you set the keepalive, the server will stay up and possibly the outStream given to `pipe(outStream)` kept open.

+By default in UDP mode the listen is kept alive until an explicit `nc.close()`.

 #### `serve()`